ForthScriptLang/forthscript/README.md

 ["I will do backups, I swear!\n"]# 2 *
 ["I will do backups, I swear!\nI will do backups, I swear!\n"]#
 ```
 Length of the string can be obtained using ```len``` native word.
-To get nth character in the string, word ```peek``` can be used (the return type is also string, as there is no character type in pila). ```peek``` takes index (which is at the top of the stack) and reference to string (which is right below the top).
+To get nth character in the string, word ```peek``` can be used (the return type is also string, as there is no character type in forthscript). ```peek``` takes index (which is at the top of the stack) and reference to string (which is right below the top).
 ```
 []# "abacaba" len
 [7]# "what is a string" 2 peek
 [7 "a"]#
 ```
-Unlike many other programming languages, strings in Pila are represented as 4 byte char arrays (UTF-32).
+Unlike many other programming languages, strings in ForthScript are represented as 4 byte char arrays (UTF-32).
 There may be some issues with encodings, especially on Windows, where UTF-8 is not a default encoding, but it should be fixed with good encoding library soon.
 Stay tuned.
 ```
 []# "λ" len
 [1]#